mrsilver76/tunelift/README.md

 > playlists to Plex Media Server then please look at [Plex Playlist Uploder](https://github.com/mrsilver76/plex_playlist_uploader).

 ## Features
-* 🔗 Connects directly to iTunes using the offical Apple SDK.
-No parsing of XML files is required.
+* 🔗 Connects directly to iTunes using the offical Apple SDK, rather than parsing XML files.
 * 💾 Export playlists in basic or extended M3U formats.
 * 🧠 Export only smart (dynamic rule-based) playlists, regular (manual) playlists or all playlists.
 * 🚫 Exclude exporting any playlist whose name starts with specified text.